mzahana/indoor-nav-at-risclab/off-board_control_via_udp_wifi_connection.md

 ```
 your IP first 3 numbers (e.g. 192.168.1.\*) should bethe same as your router's first three numbers

 set IP gateway (usually this is your router's IP).
 You can firdt set up dynamic IP, and then connect to the WiFi.
 Then, on the WiFi module command line type `get ip` to see the *gateway* and the *netmask*, and note them down.
-Set the static IP address, the *gateway* and *netmask* as follows,
+Set the *gateway* and *netmask* as follows,
 ```sh
 set ip gateway <router ip address>
 ```